Periods of Training for Your Marathon Preparation and Distance Progression for Your Long Runs

-As we approach the end of January, I hope your training is progressing nicely.
-Many of you who are preparing for the Boston or London Marathon or any other 26.2-mile race between the middle and the end of April, are still in the base period of your training.
-There are more training periods ahead of you.
-I understand you are working with your own uniquely-tailored schedule, so I thought it might be beneficial to explore a few aspects for your overall training schedule.
-This includes examining the value of sufficient recovery time in between each training phase and passing on the distance progression of your long runs.
+I understand that you are working with your own uniquely-tailored schedule, so I thought it might be beneficial to explore a few aspects of your overall training schedule.
+This also includes examining the value of sufficient recovery time in between each training phase, and exploring a few guidelines for the distance progression of your long runs.

 While following the principles of training for your marathon,

-- you will soon move from your base period, which for many of you has taken up the past six to eight weeks,
+- you will move on from your base period, which for many of you takes up six to eight weeks,

-- to the first build-up period in February of three to four weeks of higher mileage and longer runs,
+- to the first build-up period about two months before your event, with three weeks of higher mileage and longer runs,

-- followed by another build-up period in March—again lasting three to four weeks—with your highest mileage and your longest runs, and finally
+- followed by the second build-up period—again lasting three weeks—introducing your highest mileage and your longest runs, and finally

-- to your tapering period, with shorter and faster runs to get ready for your race.
+- to your tapering period, with the shorter and faster runs that will get you ready for your race.
 The tapering period usually is scheduled for the last two to three weeks before the marathon.
 Interestingly, some elite runners taper even longer, with a final recovery week just before their marathon.

-Together with these four periods of training, it is essential to take enough time for each individual training period to maximize the benefits of that training.
-It is equally important to move slowly and first recover from one phase or period of training before going to the next.
+Within these four periods of training, it is essential to take enough time for each individual training period to maximize its benefits.
+It is equally important to move slowly, and first recover from one phase or period of training before going to the next.
 I discuss this further in one of my training messages in “Marathon: Training Advice for Your Recovery Weeks” and in the article “General Guidelines for Your Marathon Preparation” (see point 5).

-Also allow enough recovery time in between intense workouts during each training period.
-This means that when you check your uniquely-tailored weekly training calendar up until marathon day, you see the specific suggestions regarding when to train hard during your “Hard Training Weeks” and when to recover while adding an easy “Recovery Week.”
+Additionally, allow enough recovery time in between intense workouts during each training period.
+When you check your uniquely-tailored weekly training schedule up until marathon day, you will see specific suggestions about when to train hard during your “Hard Training Weeks” and when to recover while adding an easy “Recovery Week.”

 Please always keep in mind that even though you are following a plan, you need to go with your own feelings as well!
-If you feel very tired from your hard weeks of training when you have trained more intensely and have added miles to your long runs, it can be time to relax for a week (“Recovery Week”), and run easier and fewer miles—even if the plan doesn’t suggest it at that point.
+For instance, if you feel very tired during your hard weeks of training when you have ran more intensely and have added miles to your long runs, it can be time to relax for a week (“Recovery Week”), and run easier and fewer miles—even if the plan doesn’t suggest it at that point.
 Then, after you feel you have recovered, you can continue to train harder again.
 You can vary the length of your intense and easy training days and weeks.
 However, always allow enough recovery and rest days to avoid “Overtraining”—a key factor in helping you to realize your full potential in your marathon.

 For beginners and intermediate runners only: There might be a situation where you still feel strong after three weeks of adding miles and you are convinced you could add another hard week of training.
 If so, then go for it.
 However, advanced runners should not exceed three hard training weeks in a row because your training is different and more intense and you may risk “Overtraining.”
 In this case, two hard training weeks in a row is the general rule of thumb.